 Arguments are tiresome, particularly political ones.
 Election campaigns make me feel like I’m being water boarded.
 News outlets are relentless with opinion coverage, and it bleeds into the population.
 Friends, relatives, even acquaintances want to know where I stand, and are eager to express where they stand, as almost everyone parrots what opinion coverage has fed them from every biased news outlet from TV, to internet, to print media.

-I see an urgency in the opinions around me too, amassing issues and counter issues, investing them with emotion, which is the glue that helps them solidify.
+I see an urgency in the opinions around me too, amassing issues and counter issues, investing them with emotion, which is a ‘self-glue’ that helps them solidify.
 I see sophistry all around me, perhaps most evident among political commentators, engaged in rhetoric to persuade and convince to their position, squeezed into tiny network timeslots…Often not a discussion, a taking up sides and beating the opponent with arguments with half-truths, no truths, misinformation, summarized and distilled down to sound bites, political points between commercials.

 Do you know why we feel this national compulsion to argue positions?
 Here’s a thought…It starts with self-identity.
 We identify who we are, to ourselves, by stories we tell.
 As Tarthang Tulku Rinpoche says: